-Altogether, I have now had twenty-one novels published (seventeen crime, one contemporary woman/suspense, one historical and two romances) as well as independently publishing several short non-fiction books. on various subjects (some under pen names).
+Altogether, I have now had twenty-six novels published (twenty-one mystery/suspense, one historical and three romances) as well as independently publishing several short non-fiction books on various subjects (some under pen names).
 I have other books in the pipeline.

 That’s the reward for perseverance.
 Worth it, I think you’ll agree.